-The trucks are 2015 Ford F150 XLT Super Cabs with 5.0L V8 engines, automatic transmissions, and 2-wheel drive.
-They’re equipped with power brakes, power steering, air conditioning, cruise control, rear view camera, AM/FM/CD/USB/Bluetooth/AUX sound system, and a 23-gallon fuel tank.
+The trucks are Ford F150 XLT Super Cabs with 5.0L V8 engines, automatic transmissions, and 2-wheel drive.

-The truck campers are based on the 2016 Lance 650 models and are re-badged as Cruise America Truck Camper T17 models.
+The campers are based on the Lance 650 and are re-badged as Cruise America T17 models.

 There is a wet bath with shower and toilet in the Lance 650/Cruise America T17

-It also has a 5-gallon propane gas tank, 22-gallon fresh water tank, 16-gallon black tank, 15-gallon grey water tank, 3-cubic foot propane AC/DC refrigerator, and 6-gallon propane water heater.
+It also has a 5-gallon propane gas tank, 22-gallon fresh water tank, 16-gallon black tank, and 15-gallon grey water tank.
+There is a 3-cubic foot propane AC/DC refrigerator and a 6-gallon propane water heater.

 Changes to the Lance 650 are primarily cosmetic, but do include some appliances.
 The exterior of the Lance has been wrapped with Cruise America’s branding and imagery.

 The interior fabrics were changed to Cruise America’s heavy-duty and wear-resistant materials.
 For maintenance efficiency, some appliances were changed to match the rest of Cruise America’s fleet.

 Truck Camper Rental Fees